lydtechconsulting/ctf-example-service/README.md

 The service calls out to a third party service via REST.
 This is represented by a standalone wiremock in the component tests.

+## Debezium (Kafka Connect) Connector

+The Debezium Postgres source connector configuration is defined in `resources/connector/outbox-connector.json`.

+It includes a Single Message Transform (SMT) that routes the outbox event to the value of the destination field in the outbox event database table.

 ## Component Tests

 The component tests treat the application as a black box performing end-to-end testing and proving the deployment and configuration in a local environment.